MianReplicate/Attack-Through-Grass/README.md

 ## 🤔 Why should you choose this over other similar mods?
 - Always up to date with latest versions of Minecraft.
 - Available on all popular modloaders!
-- No dependencies needed at all, drop and play
+- No dependencies needed at all for Forge and NeoForge, drop and play
 - As mentioned above, it's a client side mod!
 No need for the server owner to download the mod.
   - As said earlier however, this can be considered **cheating**, so ensure that you inquire a higher up beforehand.
 - Minimal amount of code and not intrusive (The mod is one mixin with one inject method)